IDACORP (NYSE:IDA) Updates FY 2022 Earnings Guidance

-IDACORP (NYSE:IDA – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+IDACORP (NYSE:IDA – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $4.95-$5.05 for the period, compared to the consensus earnings per share estimate of $4.98.
 The company issued revenue guidance of -.

 Analysts Set New Price Targets

-Separately, Wells Fargo & Company raised shares of IDACORP from an underweight rating to an equal weight rating and lifted their price objective for the stock from $108.00 to $110.00 in a research note on Tuesday, May 3rd.
+Separately, Wells Fargo & Company raised shares of IDACORP from an underweight rating to an equal weight rating and increased their price objective for the stock from $108.00 to $110.00 in a research report on Tuesday, May 3rd.

-A number of large investors have recently made changes to their positions in the company.
-LPL Financial LLC lifted its holdings in IDACORP by 0.6% during the 2nd quarter.
-LPL Financial LLC now owns 15,675 shares of the energy company’s stock valued at $1,660,000 after buying an additional 100 shares in the last quarter.
-Credit Suisse AG lifted its holdings in IDACORP by 7.8% during the 2nd quarter.
-Credit Suisse AG now owns 38,723 shares of the energy company’s stock valued at $4,101,000 after buying an additional 2,800 shares in the last quarter.
-UBS Group AG lifted its holdings in IDACORP by 46.2% during the 2nd quarter.
-UBS Group AG now owns 18,642 shares of the energy company’s stock valued at $1,974,000 after buying an additional 5,895 shares in the last quarter.
-Neuberger Berman Group LLC lifted its holdings in IDACORP by 21.8% during the 1st quarter.
-Neuberger Berman Group LLC now owns 8,662 shares of the energy company’s stock valued at $999,000 after buying an additional 1,550 shares in the last quarter.
-Finally, Mirabella Financial Services LLP bought a new stake in IDACORP during the 1st quarter valued at about $576,000.
-77.88% of the stock is owned by hedge funds and other institutional investors.
+Large investors have recently added to or reduced their stakes in the company.
+Cohen & Steers Inc. grew its holdings in IDACORP by 33.8% during the 1st quarter.
+Cohen & Steers Inc. now owns 400 shares of the energy company’s stock valued at $46,000 after purchasing an additional 101 shares in the last quarter.
+Point72 Hong Kong Ltd bought a new position in IDACORP during the 2nd quarter valued at $66,000.
+Covestor Ltd boosted its stake in IDACORP by 70.0% during the 1st quarter.
+Covestor Ltd now owns 962 shares of the energy company’s stock valued at $111,000 after acquiring an additional 396 shares during the last quarter.
+Captrust Financial Advisors boosted its stake in IDACORP by 17.7% during the 1st quarter.
+Captrust Financial Advisors now owns 1,296 shares of the energy company’s stock valued at $150,000 after acquiring an additional 195 shares during the last quarter.
+Finally, Beacon Pointe Advisors LLC bought a new position in IDACORP during the 1st quarter valued at $227,000.
+77.88% of the stock is owned by institutional investors and hedge funds.

 IDACORP, Inc, together with its subsidiaries, engages in the generation, transmission, distribution, purchase, and sale of electric energy in the United States.
 The company operates 17 hydropower generating plants located in southern Idaho and eastern Oregon; three natural gas-fired plants in southern Idaho; and interests in two coal-fired steam electric generating plants located in Wyoming and Nevada.